 About the Search Hub

 The search hub is a key Coveo concept.
 Most topics pertaining to the search hub will only be tackled later, in the Achieve Relevance section.
-However, the goals of this article are to bring awareness to the importance of setting custom search hub values while building your search solution and to show you where to do so in your Coveo for Sitecore rendering data sources.
+However, the goals of this article are to bring awareness to the importance of setting custom search hub values while building your search solution and to show you where to do so in your Coveo Hive rendering data sources.

 Search Hub Basics

 In requests to Coveo Usage Analytics (Coveo UA), the search hub value appears in the